Which Bills Should You Pay Yearly Instead of Monthly?

 Most subscribers to streaming services, like Hulu and Amazon Prime, pay for their subscription services on a monthly basis.
 However, both platforms offer subscribers the ability to pay on an annual basis.

-Carter Seuthe, CEO of Credit Summit, uses the example of subscribing to Amazon Prime.
+Carter Seuthe, Vice President of Content for Credit Summit, uses the example of subscribing to Amazon Prime.
 Monthly subscribers currently pay $14.99 while the annual fee is $139 — a savings of about $40.

 If you have a life insurance policy, consider paying the premium on an annual basis.
 Many insurance companies may be willing to offer discounted premiums for yearly payments.
 Compared to making monthly payments using automatic billing, this can lead to significant savings.